devjunioralves/cpf-cnpj-api/readme.md

 - Unit Tests: Implement more unit tests to cover edge cases and ensure robustness of individual components.
 - Integration Tests: Increase the coverage of integration tests to ensure seamless communication between services and databases.
 - Observability & Log Storage: Improve observability by setting up a centralized logging system (e.g., ELK stack) to store and analyze application logs.
+- Crypto Key Management: The current storage method for the encryption key (CRYPTO_KEY) could be improved for better security and permission control.
+Consider using secure methods like:
+  - AWS Secrets Manager: Securely store and control access to the key.
+  - HashiCorp Vault: Provides detailed access control and auditing.

 ```
 .